 - Builds Confidence

-Always remember to take time to break from your work and studies to relax and recharge with fun, smiles and laughter.
+Always remember to take the time to break from your work and studies to relax and recharge with fun, smiles, and laughter.
 Here are some tips to help you along:

 - LIGHTEN UP.
-Things can only be as serious as you want to make them.
+Things can only be as dangerous as you want to make them.